NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

           Amazon Web Services

 10. **Testing**
+    - Testing is a critical part of software development that involves evaluating the functionality of a software application to find any software bugs.
+      It checks whether the developed software met the specified requirements and identifies any defects to improve the quality of the product.
+    - Different types of testing include unit testing, integration testing, functional testing, system testing, manual testing, and automated testing.
+      Understanding these concepts is essential for the development of reliable and high-performing software applications.
     - [Software Testing Explained in 100 Seconds - Video](https://www.youtube.com/watch?v=u6QfIXgjwGQ) -
       Fireship
     - 10.A Types of Testing